apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

       The name of the IP reputation node to use for this rate limiter.
 If not specified, the IP reputation system is not used for this rate limiter.

+.. option:: exclude

+      A list of IP CIDR ranges to exclude from any rate limiting.
+Any IP matching this list will not be rate limited, even if the SNI matches.

 .. option:: queue